 Taking a leap of faith and entering into the property management world is a pivotal period of excitement and uncertainty.
-There are many different aspects of property management you’ll need to learn – after all, it is now your new business.
+There are many different aspects of property management you’ll need to learn – after all, owning a rental property is now your new business.
 However, we are here to ensure you have some understanding of the basics, as well as some helpful do’s and don’ts.
 While this may feel overwhelming at times, don’t forget to reflect on why you decided to take the jump into real estate investing in the first place.
 Read up on our top tips, take it one day at a time, and you’ll be good to go.

 While this may seem like common sense, it is one of the most important principles of property management.
-What’s more, while you will likely receive a mountain of applications, it is important to weed through the unqualified applicants.
+What’s more, while you will likely receive multiple applications, it is important to weed through the unqualified applicants.
 Remember, just because they are nice people doesn’t mean they are going to be quality tenants.
 These are the people you are entrusting to take care of your property, and they can make or break your experience as a landlord.
 As such, be sure to run background checks, credit score, renting history, and proof of income – these are just some of the bases you are going to want to cover.
 Besides, nothing is worse than realizing too late in the game that the tenants you chose had skeletons hiding in their closet (figuratively, of course).

 Get Everything In Writing (Rental Application)

 Additionally, make sure to put everything in writing, even if there are things you and your tenant discuss in-person.
-In the unfortunate case of anything going downhill and your tenant deciding to take legal action, it is better to be over prepared and have all of your documentation ready to go.
+In the unfortunate case of anything going downhill and your tenant deciding to take legal action, it is better to be over-prepared and have all of your documentation ready to go.

 Learn the Laws